NEPA

 US NRC Issues Final Environmental Impact Statement for H.B.
 Robinson Unit 2 Subsequent License Renewal

-The US Nuclear Regulatory Commission has finalized the environmental impact statement for the 20-year license renewal of the H.B.
-Robinson nuclear plant.
-This milestone clears a major regulatory hurdle for extended power generation, signaling continued federal support for the long-term operation of existing nuclear infrastructure.
+The US Nuclear Regulatory Commission finalized the environmental impact statement for the 20-year license renewal of the H.B.
+Robinson nuclear plant in March 2026.
+This milestone secures the regulatory path for extended power generation, reinforcing the strategic role of existing nuclear assets in long-term energy stability.

 federalregister.govUnited StatesUnited States